Before You Begin

 For more information on how a student completes an Advanced Assessment, check out the article below:

 Otus Live Video

-Below is a video from our Otus Live series that demonstrates how to get started creating Advanced Assessments.
+This video from our Otus Live series demonstrates how to get started creating Advanced Assessments.